rharshit390/Mental-Health-Support-Chatbot/README.md

    ```
    python app.py
    ```
-   The server starts at `http://0.0.0.0:5000` (or `http://localhost:5000`).
+   The server starts at `http://0.0.0.0:8080` (or `http://localhost:8080`).

 2. **Access the Chatbot:**
-   Open your browser and navigate to `http://localhost:5000`.
+   Open your browser and navigate to `http://localhost:8080`.
+   - On the home page, select your preferred language (English or Hinglish).
+   - Proceed to the chat interface.
    - Type messages in the chat interface.
-   - The bot responds with empathetic support.
+   - The bot responds with empathetic support in the selected language.
+   - Use the "Restart" button to clear conversation history and start over.
    - Use commands like "quit", "exit", or "bye" to end the conversation.

 3. **API Usage:**